Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Experiment

-\Cref{tab:simulation} shows the accuracy of different methods in simulating true distributions across all datasets.
-DSA consistently achieves the best performance across all five datasets and both backbone LLMs, clearly outperforming all zero-shot and fine-tuning baselines.
-Zero-shot approaches exhibit strong distributional bias, showing that directly prompting the LLM without adaptation is inadequate for modeling human choice.
-Although fine-tuning-based baselines (AAE and TKFT) provide better approximations to the true distributions, their outputs remain close to or only slightly better than the training set baseline.
-In contrast, DSA’s distribution shift alignment fine-tuning enables it to generate distributions even closer to the true distribution, validating its advantage in estimation of real distribution.
+\Cref{tab:simulation} reports the performance of different methods under the Enhancement setting, where we fine-tune on a small training set for each target question and evaluate on held-out responses from the same question.
+DSA consistently achieves the best performance across all datasets and backbone LLMs, clearly outperforming both zero-shot and fine-tuning baselines.
+Zero-shot approaches exhibit strong distributional bias, indicating that prompting an LLM without adaptation is insufficient for accurate distribution estimation.
+Although fine-tuning baselines improve over zero-shot, their estimates typically remain close to the empirical training-set baseline and provide limited gains beyond it.
+In contrast, DSA’s distribution shift alignment leverages background-driven shift supervision during calibration, producing distributions closer to the held-out ground-truth distribution.
+In addition, DSA is the only method that significantly outperforms the TS baseline across all datasets, indicating that it is not merely fitting the training data but instead leveraging the shift to generalize.
+An example of the output distribution is provided in \Cref{sec:distributioncase}.

-Comparing Qwen3-4B and Qwen3-32B further highlights the role of model capacity.
-The larger model shows stronger base performance and achieves lower divergence after fine-tuning, but this advantage does not extend to zero-shot settings, where it sometimes performs worse than the smaller model.
-This demonstrates that scaling alone cannot ensure accurate preference simulation—effective fine-tuning is essential for aligning LLM outputs with human-like choice behavior.
-Overall, DSA effectively combines model capacity and structured fine-tuning to achieve superior, robust performance across datasets.
+While the larger model typically achieves lower divergence after calibration, this gain is not observed in zero-shot.
+This indicates that scaling helps mainly when paired with adaptation, and that calibration remains crucial for aligning LLM outputs with human-like choices.